 In the coming weeks, I’ll answer these questions and any others you might have.
 If you have a question, comment or suggestion, please leave it in the comments at the bottom of this post.

 And, if you’d like try out Minecraft firsthand and play with other educators to see the potential for your students, I invite you to join us on the GamingEdus server.
-Visit the GamingEdus wiki for more info on what we’re doing with Minecraft and how you can join in on the fun.
+Visit us at gamingedus.org for more info on what we’re doing with Minecraft and how you can join in on the fun.